What is Habitat for Humanity?

 The ReStore will be closed on the following Holidays:

 - Independence Day (4th of July)

 - Christmas Day

-Please note that any closures due to inclement weather will be announce on the Clay County Habitat Facebook page https://www.facebook.com/
+Please note that any closures due to inclement weather will be announced on the Clay County Habitat Facebook page https://www.facebook.com/